Dr Sarah French

 Lecturer in Higher Education

-Dr Sarah French is Lecturer in Higher Education at the Melbourne Centre for the Study of Higher Education (MCSHE) and Academic Lead at Atlantic Fellows for Social Equity (AFSE).
-She coordinates the Professional Certificate in Indigenous Research, the Graduate Certificate in Indigenous Research and Leadership and the Melbourne CSHE’s suite of professional development programs for graduate researchers.
-Her current research includes projects in the areas of equity in higher education, affective engagement in teaching and learning, and career pathways for Australian HDR graduates.
+Dr Sarah French is Project Manager (FlexAP) and Lecturer in Higher Education at the Melbourne Centre for the Study of Higher Education (MCSHE).
+She coordinates the Professional Certificate in Indigenous Research, the Graduate Certificate in Indigenous Research and Leadership and manages the Plus 300 FlexAP program at the MCSHE.

 Sarah is an interdisciplinary researcher with research interests spanning the fields of higher education, theatre and performance, cinema, cultural studies and gender studies.
 She has published widely in the areas of feminist theatre and performance, film and philosophy and higher education.